-Big Wild Goose Pagoda - Situated in the Da Ci'en Temple, the Big Wild Goose Pagoda is one of the most famous Buddhist pagodas in China.
+Big Wild Goose Pagoda - Situated in the Da Ci'en Temple, about four kilometers from the urban center, the Big Wild Goose Pagoda is one of the most famous Buddhist pagodas in China.
 The Pagoda was built in the Tang Dynasty to collect Buddhist scriptures.
 Although it is worn by wind and rain, the architecture is well preserved.

 Originally built in 589 AD in the Sui Dynasty, Da Ci'en temple was named Wu Lou Si Temple.
+It was not until 648 gave orders to build a chamber for the translation of Buddhist scriptures in an effort to have the then widely renowned Master Xuanzang (Monk Tripitaka) agree to be the head of the temple.
+The Wild Goose Pagoda was finished in 652 AD.

-It was not until 648 AD when Emperor Li Zhi, then still a crown prince, sponsored a repair project on the temple.
+AD when Emperor Li Zhi, then still a crown prince, sponsored a repair project on the temple.
 This was a symbol of thanksgiving to his mother for her kindness after she had suffered an early death.
 The temple then assumed the present name, "Temple of Thanksgiving."
-The Emperor Gaozong was said to pay homage to the temple twice a day by looking in its direction from the Hanyuan Palace.

 The temple, with 13 separate courtyards, contained 1,879 magnificent-looking rooms and was a place of grand extent in the Tang Dynasty.
-Unfortunately, it went into gradual decay after the downfall of the Tang Dynasty.
+Unfortunately, it went into gradual decay after the dynasty downfall.
 The halls and rooms that have survived the ages are structures that were built in the Ming Dynasty.
-The Tang Regime gave orders to build a chamber for the translation of Buddhist scriptures in an effort to have the renowned Master Xuanzang agree to be the head of the temple.
+The Tang Regime

-After we've explored the Pagoda, we will take off to the Xi'an Museum to take a look into history!
+After we've explored the Pagoda, we'll take off to the Xi'an Museum to take a look into history.

-Xi'an Museum - This afternoon, we will visit Xi'an Museum and wear white-gloves to handle some of the national treasures from the museum's collection.
-An expert from the Museum will help us understand the historic significance of those national treasures.
-With an exhibition area of about 1.2 acres, Xi'an Museum houses 130,000 pieces of historical relics created during the ancient dynasties.
-Centered on the Small Wild Goose Pagoda and the Jianfu Temple, the museum and the area around it have become a historical and cultural site that combines the grand museum, ancient pagoda and park.
+Xi'an Museum & the Shaanxi Provincial Institute of Archaeology -

+This afternoon, we will visit Xi'an Museum to see some of the national treasures from the museum's collection.
+Covering an area of 41 acres, Xi'an Museum is situated two kilometers away from the City Wall in the Beilin District of Xi'an City, Shaanxi Province.
+With an exhibition area of about 1.2 acres, Xi'an Museum houses 130,000 pieces of historical relics in Xi'an City during the ancient dynasties.
+Centered on the Small Wild Goose Pagoda and the Jianfu Temple, the museum and the area around it have become a historical and cultural site that combines the grand museum, ancient pagoda and the tranquil park as a whole.
+It is a fantastic place for travelers and to learn the history of Xi'an.